gcv/julia-snail/README.md

 ### Multimedia and plotting

-Snail supports making diagrams by plugging into Julia's [multimedia I/O](https://docs.julialang.org/en/v1/base/io-network/#Multimedia-I/O) system.
+Snail supports making diagrams by plugging into Julia’s [multimedia I/O](https://docs.julialang.org/en/v1/base/io-network/#Multimedia-I/O) system.
 Any plot back-end which generates SVG or PNG output can display in an Emacs buffer, provided the Emacs instance itself supports images.

 To enable Emacs-Julia multimedia integration, either (1) set local variable `julia-snail-multimedia-enable` to `t`, preferably in `.dir-locals.el`, or (2) after the Julia REPL connects to Emacs, call the function `julia-snail-multimedia-toggle-display-in-emacs`.